diffunity/penn_cis_8000/README.md

 }]
 ```

-* Notice how all the contexts thrown into the prompt all at once.
+* Notice how all the contexts are thrown into the prompt all at once.
 * As a result, the Baseline RAG struggles to amalgamate information from the multiple sources of context.

 ### Self-RAG